 Gallaudet faculty members John B. Christiansen, PhD., and Irene W. Leigh, Ph.D led a study (published 5/17/2004) that showed the changing attitudes of parents of the deaf community and parents of deaf children regarding pediatric cochlear implantation.
-“Clearly, many people in the deaf community, including faculty, staff, students and alumni at Gallaudet University are much more open minded about cochlear implants today than they were 5 or 10 years ago, although some still question implants”, the authors explain.”
+“Clearly, many people in the deaf community, including faculty, staff, students and alumni at Gallaudet University are much more open minded about cochlear implants today than they were five or ten years ago, although some still question implants”, the authors explain.”
 To ensure optimal use of the cochlear implant, parents need to remain involved in their child’s social and educational development”.

 Nancy Bloch, The National Association of the Deaf, said, “The NAD takes no position on adult implantation for this is believed to be an individual choice”.
 The NAD recently released a new position statement on cochlear implants, which can be found on the NAD web site. ”The NAD recognizes the right of parents to make fully informed decisions on behalf of their deaf children with regard to implantation.

 Donna Sorkin’s Rebuttal: Donna Sorkin, Fmr.
 Executive Director, The Alexander Graham Bell Association for the Deaf And Hard Of Hearing:

 “I disagree that cochlear implants are viewed as a panacea.
 AG Bell, implant centers and professionals in the field always emphasize that families that pursue this option for children must be prepared for the work that follows to make full use of the technology.
 Additionally, those of us familiar with cochlear implants (and I count myself among those, both as a cochlear implant user and as someone who has advised hundreds of families) know that the cochlear implant is a tool to communication and that it does not provide normal hearing.